Titesjemson/thefloow_MobileAutomation/README.md

 # thefloow_MobileAutomation
-This repository contains  the floow  Android mobile app automation code using Selenium Java and Appium
+This repository contains  the floow  Android mobile app tes automation code using Selenium Java and Appium